Faculty FAQ

 Salary Determination – Initial Salary Placement

-Part-time Temporary faculty members are placed, at initial hire, on the salary schedule not to exceed Step 9 based on verified education and prior experience.
+New Full-time faculty members are placed on the salary schedule not to exceed Step 14, based on verified education and prior experience.
+New Part-time Temporary faculty members are placed on the salary schedule not to exceed Step 9 based on verified prior experience.
+Column placement is determined by education.
 All part-time temporary faculty are paid at 95% of the full-time faculty rate.

-Please refer to Articles 3.0 and 3.1 of the MCCD/UPM-AFT Contract and the UPM/AFT Salary Schedule on the Classification/Compensation page of the HR web site for further information about wages, horizontal or vertical step movement, and part-time equity percentages.
+Please refer to Articles 3.0 and 3.1 of the MCCD/UPM-AFT Contract and the UPM/AFT Salary Schedule on the Classification/Compensation page on the HR website for further information about wages, horizontal or vertical step movement, and part-time equity percentages.

 Where do I submit verification of outside units taught and/or work experience completed for salary placement purposes?